Value Insights Value Insights Value Insights Value Insights

 Looking at the advanced courses and materials, I faced the same situation.
 Different practices are mentioned and stressed in different modules, but no actual guidance or details.

-Luckily, AXELOS responded to the needs of the Service Management world and presented the official ITIL 4 Practice Guides, a set of documentations for each individual practice, including all the details one might need.
-Please note that, you need an active subscription on the page, which you can get for free for one year if you pass any ITIL exam, or which you can buy for £50.00 + VAT per year (believe me, it is absolutely worth it).
+Luckily, PeopleCert responded to the needs of the Service Management world and presented the official ITIL 4 Practice Guides, a set of documentations for each individual practice, including all the details one might need.
+Please note that, you need an active PeopleCert Plus Subscription, which is included in our ITIL 4 training packages.
+Otherwise, you can get it individually for EUR 121 / year directly from PeopleCert or at a discounted EUR 100 / year with our partner pricing (believe me, it is absolutely worth it).

 Why do you need the Practice Guides?